Historical · U.S. Department of Homeland Security

 Early life and career

-While serving in the Marines, Gaynor pursued higher education to complement his military training.
-He attended Community College of Rhode Island from 1982 to 1984 and Rhode Island College from 1984 to 1986, earning a Bachelor of Arts degree in History.
-In 2001 he completed a Master of Arts in National Security and Strategic Studies at the U.S. Naval War College, further deepening his understanding of strategic planning and national security policy.
-He also participated in the Executive Leaders Program at the Naval Postgraduate School in 2013, which sharpened his leadership skills for high‑level decision making.
+While serving in the Marines, Gaynor pursued higher education to complement his operational experience.
+He attended the Community College of Rhode Island from 1982 to 1984 before transferring to Rhode Island College, where he earned a Bachelor of Arts degree in History in 1986.
+In 2001, he completed a Master of Arts in National Security and Strategic Studies at the U.S. Naval War College.
+Further professional development included participation in the Executive Leaders Program at the Naval Postgraduate School in 2013.

 Cabinet tenure